dimagi/commcare-hq/corehq/apps/userreports/README.rst

    Note that for performance reasons this is limited to 100 items or less.

-“Month Start Date” and “Month End Date” expressions
+"Month Start Date" and "Month End Date" expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``month_start_date`` returns date of first day in the month of given